hiveeyes/arduino/README.rst

 Hiveeyes Arduino
 ################

-This is the hiveeyes arduino reporitory.
+This is the hiveeyes arduino repository.
 All Arduino based code (including ESP8266) of the project can be found here.
-To allow different flavours the naming convention is `purpose-transport-protocol`.
+To allow different flavours the naming convention is ``purpose-transport-protocol``.

-* `purpose`   could be either node or gateway
+* ``purpose``   could be either node or gateway
-* `transport` could be the physical transport mechanism, e.g. like RFM69-radio, LoRa-radio, GSM or WiFi
+* ``transport`` could be the physical transport mechanism, e.g. like RFM69-radio, LoRa-radio, GSM or WiFi
-* `protocol`  aimes for the protocol the following communication instance would be connected with
+* ``protocol``  aimes for the protocol the following communication instance would be connected with

 The reporitory is designed for use it with ino-tool, see: inotool.org .
 Ino-tool is a alternative to the Arduino IDE, which let you use your favourite editor and compile from the commandline.
 To start over you simply install ino-tool for your linux and recursivly clone this repository.